 A common practice among freelance pentesting specialists is to calculate their rates based on customer’s size, budget and other irrelevant assumptions rather than the expected business value of the pentest results.
 At the same time, large IT service companies have flexible contract engagements, including SLA, fixed price, Time-and-Material and other models, which are much more accurate and precise in terms of budget and final results.

-The secret here is hidden in measuring the intensity of labor.
+The subtle difference here lays in measuring the intensity of labor.
 Like any other service, pentesting should be estimated in advance, most importantly, to coordinate the terms with the customer and allocate a budget for these services.

 Estimating the Inestimable